RemoteDebug/remotedebug-firefox-adapter/README.md

 6. Locate your tab in the json-output, and open the ```devtoolsUrl``` url in Chrome.
 7. Bam!
 Champagne!

+## Status
+This project is in the very early stage.
+The basic shell is there to expose a RemoteDebug compliant server: Listen and trigger notifications, handle multiple connections, etc.

+Current supported operations:
+- Console: Evaluate expression
+- DOM: getDocument
+- DOM: highlightNode
+- DOM: hideHighlight
+- DOM: setAttributesAsText

 ##  How to enable remote debugging in Firefox?

 ### Linux